By Karen A. Soukiasian

 8. The dog is NEVER to be bothered when it is sleeping.
 Many bites are caused when the dog has been startled while sleeping.

 9. Respect the dog’s space.
 Access to the dog’s sanctuary area (crate, bed, sleeping area) is to be respected…NO MINI HUMANS ALLOWED!

 1. SUPERVISE, SUPERVISE, SUPERVISE!

-3. Teach empathy to your child…teach them dog’s have feelings and feel pain too.
+3. Teach empathy to your child.
+Make sure they know dogs have feelings and feel pain too.

 4. Enroll in a positive reinforcement, punishment-free obedience class with your dog.
 Teach both your child and your dog, “ENOUGH”, “EASY”, “SLOW”, “LEAVE IT” and “STOP!”

-6. Teach your child Alpha skills.
-Let them mix the dog’s food by hand, so your dog gets the message the mini Alpha provided the food.
+6. Teach your child to be a leader.
+Let them mix the dog’s food by hand, so your dog gets the message the mini human provides the food.
 Let your child give the dog treats, as a reward for following a command.
-Teach your child how to walk they dog, using leadership skills.
+Teach your child how to walk the dog, using leadership skills.